flockonus/tweet-yeller/readme.md

 ## TODO in order:

-- make page action show in twitter.com
+- -make page action show in twitter.com-
-- make configs not to speak all the time
+- -make configs not to speak all the time, store on localHost-
+- -make responsive checkbox config-
 - make text and screen-shot for Chrome Extensions
 - upload to chrome extensions
-- make viral intro with localStorage
+- make intro offering with localStorage + chrome url
+- activate 1 inactive tab whenever the active die